AnalyticsCreator | Blog and Insights

 AnalyticsCreator’s Metadata-Driven Approach

-• SQL artifacts and ELT workflows.
+• SQL-based artifacts and ELT workflows

-• Semantic models (Power BI, Tableau, Qlik).
+• Semantic models for Power BI, Tableau, and Qlik

-• Built-in Documentation and lineage diagrams.
+• Documentation and lineage diagrams

 Conclusion